chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 ## Skipping versions

 When upgrading, you can skip XL Deploy versions.
 XL Deploy will sequentially apply upgrades for the intermediate versions.
-However, you may be required to take manual actions for the intermediate versions; you can find these in the [version-specific upgrade notes](/xl-deploy/latest/upgrademanual.html).
+However, you may be required to take manual actions for the intermediate versions; you can find these in the [release manual](/xl-deploy/latest/releasemanual.html).

 ## Upgrading and downgrading